yhyan96/yhyan96.github.io/index.md

 ## About Me

 I am currently a Lecturer at Shanghai Maritime University, and I obtained my Ph.D. in June 2025 from the School of Information Science and Technology, ShanghaiTech University.
-My research interests lie at the intersection of Security and Privacy Protection and Human-Computer Interaction, with a particular focus on privacy-enhancing technologies for real-world and emerging sensing systems (e.g., biometric authentication and wireless sensing).
+My research interests lie at the intersection of Security and Privacy Protection and Human-Computer Interaction, with a particular focus on privacy-enhancing technologies for real-world and emerging sensing systems (e.g., biometric authentication systems and wireless sensing systems).

 <!-- ## Research Interests